Polytechnic University of the Philippines Santo Tomas: Central Student Council (CSC)

 The Central Student Council of the Polytechnic University of the Philippines Santo Tomas, Batangas (or simply CSC) is the official student representative body of one of the branches/campuses of the Philippines' first polytechnic university.
 As such, it represents the interests of the students within and outside the University.
 The Central Student Council, also known as CSC, exists to represent PUP students in various affairs of the University, acting as the voice of students in the local, national, and international issues.

 As the highest student representative body in the university, the CSC is composed of members elected amongst the student body, mandated to organize and direct campaigns and activities to defend and promote students’ rights, and improve the students’ general welfare.
 Furthermore, it provides direct services to the student body.
 The CSC has the proud and historic tradition of active involvement in and out the campus for the welfare of every student.

-The council's incumbent president is Kirby S. Palla, a fourth year Bachelor of Secondary Education major in Mathematics of College of Education.